top of page

 Where practicable, RPE should be issued to employees for ‘exclusive use’ and records kept of RPE issued.
 RPE that is shared must be disinfected and cleaned thoroughly after being worn.

-Fitting of Equipment - Fit Test:
+Fitting of Equipment - Fit Test

 The AS/NZS 1715:2009 standard outlines the selection, use, and maintenance of respiratory protective equipment (RPE).
 Section 2.6 states, "The program administrator shall ensure a suitable fit test is carried out for all users of RPE with a close-fitting facepiece.".